 Consensus Algorithms

 Consensus algorithms play a vital role in ensuring agreement among nodes in a blockchain network.
-They enhance network efficiency and add an additional layer of reliability.
+They enhance network efficiency and add a layer of reliability.
 The following consensus algorithms are available within the web3 stack:

 Side Chains